How to Create a 90-Day Marketing Plan

 Integrate online content strategy into your 90-day strategy as well.
 Draft content ideas and social media posts which will help drive traffic and capture leads and/or sales.
 Identify the number of pieces of content you will post each week to determine how many content generators you will need.

-- In the past 6 months, my consumers could be defined by target market as: _______
+- In the past 6 months, my consumers could be defined by the target market as _______

 - What marketing vehicles will I use, in the next 90-days and why?